wp-plugins/goodbye-captcha/readme.txt

 * Register form integration
 * Comments form integration
 * Forgot password form integration
-* Logging with the ability to enable/disable it
+* Spam attempts logging with the ability to enable/disable it
 * Limit the number of allowed attempts
 * Automatically Block IP Address if number of allowed attempts is reached
 * Automatically purge logs older than a certain number of days